Fluctuating bills are those bills that are different every month. The amount of money that you owe on them can vary and are never the same.

 What are examples of irregular expenses?

 Do you know what expenses you can include in fluctuating or variable expenses?
-The expenses that cannot be predicted or are possible to change over a period of time are called fluctuating expenses.
+The necessary expenses that cannot be predicted or are possible to change over a period of time are called fluctuating expenses.

 Variable or fluctuating expenses include: